Local Hour: Zas Is In A Bed

 I always enjoy

-seeing these coaches who are professional salesmen put on the spot on the spot to be funny or interesting, and they have trouble doing it because they're made out of starch dry cleaning.
+on the spot to be funny or interesting, and they have trouble doing it because they're made out of starch dry cleaning.

-And so they're all just asked here how they take their coffee and not a one of them can be entertaining.
+And so, they're all just asked here how they take their coffee, and not a one of them can be entertaining.
 Mike, what do you have here?

+I grew up on Mountain Dews and Red Bulls.
 Not anything longer than one word.

-I don't really drink a ton of coffee, but when I do, whatever it is, extra pumps of syrup.
+I don't really drink a ton of coffee, but when I do, whatever it it is, extra pumps of syrup.
 Oh, gosh.

+Black, no cream, no sugar.
 Original, straight black, no cream, no sugar.

 I could watch every coach tell me about coffee, by the way.
-But it reminded me of this GOAT clip of one of the greatest personalities to ever be a head coach in college football, Mike Leach.
+But it reminded me of this goat clip of one of the greatest personalities to ever be a head coach in college football, Mike Leach.

-Well, coffee tastes terrible anyway, so don't put anything in it to obstruct the harsh, bitter taste and just put it down one sip at a time, you know?
+Well, coffee tastes terrible anyway, so don't put anything in it to obstruct the harsh bitter taste and just put it down one sip at a time, you know?
 So it's just all about the effect.

 No, the experience is terrible.